kirigo99/navigation-menu-bar/README.md

 # navigation-menu-bar
-HTML CSS and a little bit of JS
+HTML CSS and a little bit of JS/responsive